patterns-app/patterns-devkit/README.md

 formats and storage engines, and provides conversion and i/o between them while maintaining byte-perfect consistency -- to the extent possible for given formats and storages.

-### Snaps
+### Functions

-`snaps` are the core computational unit of snapflow.
-They are functions that operate on `datablocks` and are added as nodes to a snap graph, linking one node's output to another's input via `streams`.
-Snaps are written in python or sql.
+`functions` are the core computational unit of snapflow.
+They are functions that operate on `datablocks` and are added as nodes to a function graph, linking one node's output to another's input via `streams`.
+Functions are written in python or sql.

-Snaps may take any number of inputs, and optionally may output data.
-A snap with no inputs is a "source" snap.
-These snaps often fetch data from an external API or data source.
+Functions may take any number of inputs, and optionally may output data.
+A function with no inputs is a "source" function.
+These functions often fetch data from an external API or data source.
-Snaps can also take parameters.
-Inputs (upstream nodes) can be declared explicitly or, alternatively, snapflow will infer automatically a snap's interface from its type annotations -- what inputs are required or optional, and what schemas are expected.
+Functions can also take parameters.
+Inputs (upstream nodes) can be declared explicitly or, alternatively, snapflow will infer automatically a function's interface from its type annotations -- what inputs are required or optional, and what schemas are expected.

 Taking our example from above, we can now more explicitly annotate and parameterize it: